 (c) The restrictions under paragraph (a), clause (4), do not apply to an organization, partnership, or corporation if the director determines that the organization, partnership, or firm has terminated its relationship with the individual whose actions directly contributed to the disqualification under this subdivision.

+Subd.
+3. Bond.
 The director may require that a lottery retailer post a bond, securities, or an irrevocable letter of credit, in an amount as the director deems necessary, to protect the financial interests of the state.
 If securities are deposited or an irrevocable letter of credit filed, the securities or letter of credit must be of a type or in the form provided under section 349A.07, subdivision 5, paragraphs (b) and (c).

+Subd.
+4. Criminal history.
 The director may request the director of alcohol and gambling enforcement to investigate all applicants for lottery retailer contracts to determine their compliance with the requirements of subdivision 2.
 The director may issue a temporary contract, valid for not more than 90 days, to an applicant pending the completion of the investigation or a final determination of qualifications under this section.
-The director has access to all criminal history data compiled by the director of alcohol and gambling enforcement on (1) any person holding or applying for a retailer contract, (2) any person holding a lottery vendor contract or who has submitted a bid on such a contract, and (3) any person applying for employment with the lottery.
+The director has access to all criminal history data compiled by the director of alcohol and gambling enforcement on any person (1) holding or applying for a retailer contract, (2) any person holding a lottery vendor contract or who has submitted a bid on such a contract, and (3) any person applying for employment with the lottery.

-(a) A lottery retailer may sell lottery tickets only on the premises described in the contract.
+Subd.
+5. Restrictions on lottery retailers. (a) A lottery retailer may sell lottery tickets only on the premises described in the contract.

 (b) A lottery retailer must prominently display a certificate issued by the director on the premises where lottery tickets will be sold.